I dreamt the day away, could I be in trouble?

 I opened up the door real wide and watched the dog run through.

-I opened up the pot bellied stove and shook the fire anew.
+I opened up the pot bellied stove and poked the fire anew.

-I heated water and I heated soup and I heated up my bed pan.
+I heated water and I heated soup and I heated my bed pan.

 I heated the whole cabin, the smoke up the chimney ran.